openwebwork/mathquill/README.md

 npm run build
 ```

-The resulting MathQuill build will be located in the `build` directory.
+The resulting MathQuill build will be located in the `dist` directory.

 ## Test Server